 Milford Community Fire Department protects the city of Milford from a single fire and EMS station located on U.S. Route 50 near Milford Parkway.
-The Department is an Incorporated Department, meaning that we are privately ran and contracted by the City of Milford for Fire and EMS services.
-Milford Community Fire Department Incorporated is governed by a 7 member board that consists of residents and business owners in the City.
+The Department is a private, not-for-profit corporation contracted by the City of Milford for fire and EMS services.
+Milford Community Fire Department Incorporated is governed by a 7 member board that consists of residents and business owners in the City, and the City Manager.
 Even though the Department is private, we work "hand in hand" with the City Government and other City Departments

 City of Milford Area: 3.45 Square Miles